+- 7. For a bottle:

+- i.
+In the Inserted bottle configuration dialog box, select the bottle in the table.

+- ii.
+Tap the Changed button.

+- iii.
+Enter the reagent concentration.

+- iv.
+Optionally enter the lot number details.

 - 8. For a wax chamber:

 - i.
 Set the station state to Full on the Reagent Stations screen.

 - ii.
-Enter your user ID.
+Enter your user name.